MohsenKoohi/LaganLighter/README.md

  - CSR/CSC sbin (separated binary) format

 ## Bugs & Support
-As "we write bugs that in special cases work correctly", we try to evaluate and validate the algorithms and their implementation.
-If you have received wrong results or you are suspicious about parts of the code, please [contact us](https://blogs.qub.ac.uk/GraphProcessing/LaganLighter) or [submit an issue](https://github.com/DIPSA-QUB/LaganLighter/issues).
+As "we write bugs that in special cases work correctly", we try to evaluate and validate the algorithms and their implementations.
+If you receive wrong results or you are suspicious about parts of the code, please [contact us](https://blogs.qub.ac.uk/GraphProcessing/LaganLighter) or [submit an issue](https://github.com/DIPSA-QUB/LaganLighter/issues).

 ## Fundings
 The project LaganLighter leading to this Software has been supported by: